- The Washington Times - Friday, November 14, 2025

 Chinese police detained dozens of underground church pastors in what is thought to be the largest crackdown on Christians in China since 2018.

-The action is viewed by analysts as the beginning of a new nationwide attack on unofficial Christian churches, those that are not registered to the government.
+Analysts view the action as the beginning of a nationwide attack on unofficial Christian churches, those that are not registered with the government.

 “The United States condemns the Chinese Communist Party (CCP)’s recent detention of dozens of leaders of the unregistered house Zion Church in China, including prominent pastor Mingri ‘Ezra’ Jin,” Mr. Rubio said in a statement.